logicSynth/logicSynth/README.md

 # 👋 Hi, I’m Victor Udoh Eno
+---
 - 👀 I’m a highly motivated self-studying developer
-- 🌱 I’m currently learning goLang, python and DevOpps
+- 🌱 I’m currently learning **goLang, python and DevOpps
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me ...